rrwick/Filtlong/README.md

 * `-1 illumina_1.fastq.gz -2 illumina_2.fastq.gz`<br>
 These options allow Illumina reads to be used as an external reference.
 You can instead use `-a` to provide an assembly as a reference, but Illumina reads are preferable if they are available.

+<p align="center"><img src="misc/example_commands_2_with_reference.png" alt="with_reference" width="400"></p>
 By using an external reference, Filtlong is better able to judge read quality.
-This shows in the resulting read stats, where almost all reads are now above 85% identity:
-<p align="center"><img src="misc/example_commands_2_with_reference.png" alt="with_reference" width="400"></p>
+This shows in an improved read identity N50 of 88.94%, and almost all reads are now over 85% identity.
+Since the external reference has given Filtlong has a more accurate source of read quality, the read length is getting a bit less weight and the read length N50 is only 28,713 bp (still better than the original unfiltered reads).
+If length is important to you, you can give it more weight (we'll get to that soon).

 ### With trimming and splitting